 Jabra Elite 85t vs Samsung Galaxy Buds Pro: Bluetooth connection

-The Samsung Galaxy Buds Pro use Bluetooth 5.0 firmware and support three Bluetooth codecs: SBC, AAC, and the Samsung Scalable Codec.
+The Samsung Galaxy Buds Pro uses Bluetooth 5.0 and supports three Bluetooth codecs: SBC, AAC, and the Samsung Scalable Codec.
 The company’s proprietary streaming codec is similar to aptX adaptive in that it makes constant adjustments to optimize streaming quality and connection stability, but it only works for Samsung devices.
 If you have a non-Samsung Android phone, you aren’t guaranteed access to reliable, high-quality audio because the AAC Bluetooth codec is difficult for Android to encode. iPhone users benefit from high-quality playback with either headset though.